Certora/sunbeam-tutorials/docs/source/token/mutations.rst

 How do you know if your rules are good enough to catch potential bugs?
 One technique for assessing the quality of a specification is called "mutation testing".
-Small modifications (mutations) are intetionally made, one at a time, in the contract source code to cause logic faults.
+Small modifications (mutations) are intentionally made, one at a time, in the contract source code to cause logic faults.
 The modified code is checked using your existing rules.
-It is important that your rules are passing with the original contract code before applying any mutations so that you can safely draw conclusions from the mutation tests.
+It is important that your rules pass with the original contract code before applying any mutations so that you can safely draw conclusions from the mutation tests.
 With a mutation in the code, verification will fail if the coverage of your rule set is good enough to catch the fault.
 If